-6) Sections, Tables and Figures
+2.1.6.
+Sections, Tables and Figures

 Sections and sub-sections should be divided by "I, 1.1., 1.1.1."
 And tables and figures should be numbered by , .
-The Journal prints papers in black and white but upload PDF files in full color at the journal homepage.
+The Journal does not accept color figures.
+Figures should be submitted in black and white only.